Junjie-Chu/Artificial_Intelligence_Assignments/README.md

 # Artificial_Intelligence_Assignments
 This is the solutions of AI courses at Uppsala University.
 This course contains five assignments.
-The repository contains four of them.
+The repository contains some solutions of them.